spdk/spdk.github.io/development.md

 Log into [Gerrit](https://review.spdk.io) using your GitHub account credentials.
 Once logged in, in the top right corner click your user name and select 'Settings'.
 You should set up the following:

 * `Profile`: Verify that the information is correct here.
+This includes registering the e-mail address in your profile.
+The e-mail address must be registered before generating an HTTP password.
 * `HTTP Password`: Generate a password.
 You'll use this password when prompted by git (not your GitHub password!).
 * `Preferences`:
   * Set Maximum Page Size to 100 rows per page.
 Otherwise you'll be hitting 'next' a lot.